 Since their founding in 1776, fraternities and sororities have provided students with a values based experience focusing on developing them as leaders, promote academic success, provide brotherhood and sisterhood, and connect them with the greater community through community and service efforts.
 Existing on hundreds of campuses across the country, and some internationally, the organizations provide a truly one of a kind collegiate experience.

 Here at the University of Colorado, the fraternity and sorority experience has been a vital part of our students’ time on campus.
 With the community establishing itself as early as 1884 and the founding of Pi Beta Phi women’s fraternity, students within our community continue to flourish in a variety of areas within higher education.
 Fraternity & Sorority Life acts as a communication link and advocate between affiliated Greek organizations and the university and others outside of the university that have an interest in the Greek community at CU Boulder.
 Fraternity & Sorority Life also assists in the implementation of good self-governance and positive leadership development within the Greek community.
-Today the rich tradition continues with more than 2,200 students in our nine NPC organizations, one associate member chapter and seven Multicultural Greek groups.
+Today the rich tradition continues with more than 3,600 students in our seven Multicultural Greek Council chapters, ten NPC organizations and three associate member chapters in Panhellenic, and seven CU Interfraternity Council chapters.
 We are excited to announce that we are now open for expansion to any fraternities wanting to join our community.

 Fraternity & Sorority Life offers and coordinates a variety of programs, activities and services for members that are designed to ensure quality education and social experiences both inside and outside of the classroom.
 All services and resources are provided to chapter officers, members and advisors in addition to the councils that govern the community, inter/national headquarters representatives, alumni, community officials and parents of fraternity and sorority members as well as potential members.